-- Teach how to identify their own levels of emotions (e.g., what does your body do/feel when you are happy versus excited versus sad?) - \ Teach coping strategies that are specific to the person - \ Practice coping strategies and roleplay together when calm, outside of anxiety provoking situations - Then, once they have acquired the coping skill, prompt them to use it during an anxiety provoking situation that cannot be removed or avoided (e.g., unexpected change in plans)
+Teach how to identify their own levels of emotions (e.g., what does your body do/feel when you are happy or when you feel excited?).
+Teach coping strategies that are specific to the person.
+Practice coping strategies and roleplay together when calm, outside of anxiety provoking situations.
+Once the coping strategy has been learned, prompt to use it during an anxiety provoking situation that cannot be removed or avoided (e.g., unexpected change in plans).